Paul-Reed/weather-icons/README.md

 The `<div>` will centre the icon in the dashboard panel.

+There is an [example node-red flow](/example/example.txt) to get you started, once you have completed the above.

 ## Contributing
 If you feel so inclined to add icon ideas, icon art, or other fixes/changes to how the package works, feel free to help!